-food category (for example, press twice for soup).
+Examp Example: To reheat a Casserole.
+Reheat 1.
+Touch Reheat.
+3 Touch 3 to choose casserole and cooking will start 3~4 second later.
 See Cooking Guide for Sensor Reheat table below for info.
-When the cook time is over, you will hear four beeps and End will display.
+When the cook time is over, you will hear four beeps and "COOK END" will display.